This article will help you quickly compare and evaluate the best talent management systems and other talent software services.

 ADP, a workforce solution for almost 70 years, was named on FORTUNE Magazine’s “World’s Most Admired Companies” list for 12 consecutive years.
 Features include the ability to monitor and track compensation, mobile-optimized job postings, and self-service management.

-Something ADP workforce now maintains a system that is easy to use and despite the fact that it covers quite an extensive amount of HR functions.
+ADP Workforce Now maintains a system that is easy to use, despite the fact that it covers quite an extensive amount of HR functions.
 A subscription is near limitlessly customizable, too, with users being allowed to add and remove functions to suit their needs.

-Even their professional website has a Usability issue, with endless menuing blocking easy access to information and frequent dead ends for basic info.
+Their professional website has a usability issue, with endless menuing blocking easy access to information and frequent dead ends for basic info.
 This problem carries through to their software, which lost them marks in the evaluation consideration for Usability.

 ADP Workforce Now starts at $17.50/user/month with a minimum of 1000 users and has a free demo.